-Forms related to the Clinical Professional Counseling Program are located on the Clinical Professional Counseling Program's webpage under the heading, "Program Documents & Enrolled Student Resources."
+As a reference, the forms related to the Clinical Professional Counseling Program are located on the Clinical Professional Counseling Program's webpage under the heading, "Program Documents & Enrolled Student Resources."
+However, the majority of these documents will be completed electronically through the Tevera database upon enrollment in CNSL 503 (practicum) and CNSL 594 (internship).